framctr/devcontainer-features/src/utils/NOTES.md

 ## OS Support

-This Feature should work on recent versions of Ubuntu-based distributions.
+This Feature should work on recent versions of Debian/Ubuntu-based distributions.